Drooping Leaves on Money Tree

 Underwatering

-A fully dried-out pot leaves the root system unable to keep pace with the water demand of the plant's substantial compound-leaf canopy, and because that canopy is large relative to the pot size a braided specimen is usually sold in, the whole plant can go from fine to visibly drooping within a single dry stretch.
+A fully dried-out pot leaves the root system unable to keep pace with the water demand of the plant's substantial compound-leaf canopy, and because that canopy is large relative to the pot size a braided specimen is typically sold in, the whole plant can go from looking fine to visibly drooping within a single dry stretch, especially in a warm room.

 Overwatering and root stress

-On this species specifically, waterlogging around the braided trunk base tends to compound the problem, since trapped moisture in the braid grooves keeps the root crown oxygen-starved even after the general soil has begun to dry, so roots lose water-uptake function well before the surface would suggest a problem.
+On this species specifically, waterlogging around the braided trunk base tends to compound the problem, since trapped moisture in the braid grooves keeps the root crown oxygen-starved even after the general soil has begun to dry on the surface.
+Roots that have lost oxygen access lose their water-uptake function well before the surface moisture would suggest anything is wrong, so the plant can droop from a lack of usable water even though the pot itself is wet.

 Cold stress

-A cold draft or a temperature drop below the mid-60s Fahrenheit can cause this warm-climate species to droop as a stress response, independent of soil moisture.
+A cold draft, a spot near a frequently opened door in winter, or a sustained temperature drop below the mid-60s Fahrenheit can cause this warm-climate species to droop as a direct stress response, independent of what the soil moisture happens to be at the time.

 Transplant or relocation shock

-A plant that was recently repotted or moved to a new spot can droop temporarily as it adjusts, even when watering and light are appropriate for its new situation.
+A plant that was recently repotted or moved to a new spot can droop temporarily as it adjusts to disturbed roots or a new light and airflow pattern, even when watering and light in the new location are entirely appropriate.

 How to Fix It

-Check moisture at the braided trunk base along with the general soil, since drooping traced to a dry pot should resolve within a day or two of a thorough watering once the compound leaflets rehydrate.
+Check moisture at the braided trunk base along with the general soil; drooping traced to a genuinely dry pot should noticeably improve within a day or two of a thorough watering once the compound leaflets rehydrate.

 If the plant was recently moved or repotted, give it two to three weeks to settle before changing anything else, since transplant adjustment on a plant with this dense a root and trunk structure can take longer than on a smaller, simpler-rooted houseplant.